 During the 1931-1932 and 1932-1933 winter seasons, Caroline Freeman and Isabel Wesson were living elsewhere, probably traveling abroad, and 346 Marlborough was the home of investment banker George A. Percy and his wife, Elvia W. (Enders) Percy.
-They had been married in April of 1931 and 346 Marlborough probably was their first home together.
+They had married in April of 1931 and 346 Marlborough probably was their first home together.
 She was an actress and had been playing a leading role in the play “Little Accident” when they met and married.

 By 1984, 346 Marlborough was assessed as a four-to-six unit building, from 1992, it was assessed as a two-family dwelling, and from 2003, it was assessed as a three-family dwelling.
-It remained assessed as a three-family dwelling in 2015.

-Patrick Trani remained the assessed owner until his death in February of 2015.
+Patrick Trani died in February of 2015.